-They are not very exposed in terms of debt, they have financial investments and insurance coverage; they often do not use a smartphone or, if they have one, the use them only for calls, SMSs and alternative messaging platforms.
+They are not very exposed in terms of debt, they have financial investments and insurance coverage; they often do not use a smartphone or, if they have one, they only use it for calls, text messages and alternative messaging platforms.

 They don’t have computers, but at times they have a tablet that they use sporadically to browse online and read emails; they don’t purchase online and they don’t consume paid digital services.

 Baby Boomers privilege more traditional forms of payment.
 Cash, cheques and ATM cards are those most used for ordinary purchases, alongside bank transfers, typically ordered in the branch, and specific forms for the payment of taxes and duties in general, such as the F24, MAVs and RAVs.

 Therefore it comes as no surprise that baby boomers are the age group who makes the least amount of contactless purchases via their mobile¹.